Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, some patients experience side effects after treatment such as skin changes, scarring, lymphedema - painful swelling of the arm, and even heart damage from radiation therapy.

 "That's why we developed an AI tool to inform doctors and breast cancer patients about the risk of chronic hand pain and swelling after surgery and radiotherapy.
-We hope to support them in choosing radiotherapy treatments and reducing side effects," said Dr. Tim Rattay, working at the University of Leicester (UK).
+We hope to support them in choosing radiotherapy treatment methods and reducing side effects," said Dr. Tim Rattay, working at the University of Leicester (UK).

 The AI tool was trained to predict lymphedema up to three years after surgery and radiation therapy using data from 6,361 breast cancer patients.
-Patients diagnosed with a high risk of lymphedema may be offered alternative treatments or supportive measures during and after treatment, such as wearing an arm brace to limit swelling.
+Patients diagnosed with a high risk of lymphedema may be recommended alternative treatments or supportive measures during and after treatment, such as wearing an arm brace to limit swelling.

 The tool was able to accurately predict approximately 81.6% of cases of lymphedema and correctly identify approximately 72.9% of cases of patients who would not develop lymphedema after treatment.
 The overall predictive accuracy of the tool was 73.4%.